eosnetworkfoundation/grant-framework/applications/trustswap.md

 ## Additional Information

 **How did you hear about the Grants Program?** personal recommendation It was mentioned in our telegram channel by a member of our community.
-We were early to respond to the EOS community building an EVM,  we understand the smart contract we are deploying are important to the sucess of the platform.
+We were early to respond to the EOS community building an EVM,  we understand the smart contract we are deploying are important to the sucess of the EVM.